Should You Get New Home Plumbing Inspection?

 If your water heater’s brand isn’t listed, check NACHI’s or The Water Heater Hub’s serial decoder to learn more.

-4.)
-Hold the Lead Please
+No Lead Please

 Lead is hazardous to your health, especially the elderly, pregnant women, and children.
 Construction companies have been using lead for water mains since the 1920s up until 1986 when it was ultimately banned.
 The pipes are dark and can be identified at the water main or just under your kitchen sink.